As a student, you may struggle with writing a great expository essay that impresses your professor.

 Example:

-"Proper grammar and punctuation are essential for a clear and effective expository essay, as they help the reader to understand the writer's ideas and arguments."
+A properly punctuated sentence in an expository essay might be: "Proper grammar and punctuation are essential for a clear and effective expository essay, as they help the reader to understand the writer's ideas and arguments."
+This sentence is easy to read and effectively conveys the writer's message. |

 A conclusion provides closure for the reader and summarizes the key points made in the essay.
 It reminds the reader of the main argument and leaves a lasting impression.